William H. Hunt

-William Henry Hunt (June 12, 1823 – February 27, 1884) was the 29th United States Secretary of the Navy, Minister to the Russian Empire and a judge of the Court of Claims.
+William Henry Hunt (June 12, 1823 – February 27, 1884) was an American politician and jurist who served as the 29th United States Secretary of the Navy, Minister to the Russian Empire and a judge of the Court of Claims.

 Early life

 Hunt was born on June 12, 1823, in Charleston, South Carolina, He was the youngest of five sons born to Louisa (née Gaillard) Hunt (1786–1850), sister of U.S. Senator John Gaillard, and Thomas Hunt (1780–1830), who had been born in Nassau, Bahamas where his grandfather Robert Hunt held the position of Governor-General of the Bahamas for many years.
 His father was a member of the Louisiana State Legislature, a prominent lawyer, and a successful planter.
 Among his siblings was Theodore Gaillard Hunt, a U.S. Representative from Louisiana, Randell Hunt, a Louisiana State Senator, Dr. Thomas Hunt Jr., a founder of the Medical College of Louisiana and president of the University of Louisiana (now Tulane University).

 He attended Yale University and Yale Law School, then read law with Theodore Hunt and Randell Hunt in New Orleans.